this exposed rebar had virtually no concrete cover for protection from moisture

 Note the exposed rebar appears to have originally been placed barely beneath the concrete.
 There was probably no more than a 1/16th inch of concrete covering the steel rebar.

-If you look closely, it appears that the rebar is in remarkable shape considering that is clearly to moisture penetration.
+If you look closely, it appears that the rebar is in remarkable shape considering that is clearly subject to moisture penetration.

 At some point, this rebar should be repaired.
 Steel rebar that is damaged by moisture can swell will swell in volume five times the original volume.
 This can cause severe damage to the rebar.